nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "When?"

-"Didn't you stop and tell 'uh to come on, less go---we was finished?"
+"Didn't you stop and tell &rsquo;uh to come on, less go---we was finished?"

 "Oh yea.
 But I swear I thought I was talkin' to you.
 Y'all look like sisters.
 If you and her didn't have d' same grandaddy, somebody played a awful dirty joke on y' both."

 The inevitable quarrel ensued, and this somewhat took their minds off Bess' unusual jogtrot.
 If the trip out had been slow, the trip back was endless.
 For out of all that had reached his ears, Shine remembered only one part of Arabella Fuller's dyspeptic discourse, and this hummed in his mind as persistent and unvarying as the rumble of Bess' innards:

 "Go where, chile?
 Back to town with y'all?
 Deed I’ll have to stay out hyeh mos' another week packin' things f' the winter.
-Y'all go right ahead, though---Linda's there and I done told 'er where to tell y'all to put ev'ything------"
+Y'all go right ahead, though---Linda's there and I done told &rsquo;er where to tell y'all to put ev'ything------"

 Linda living alone in the house with Fred Merrit, toper and dickty.